vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 "debian.master/changelog" matches the version that you see on the dashboard: https://kernel.ubuntu.com/sru/dashboards/web/kernel-stable-board.html

-Look under "linux", inside the section of the release in the dashboard you are currently cranking such as "xenial".
+Look next to kernel name you are craking (e.g. linux-fips), inside the section of the release in the dashboard you are currently cranking such as "xenial".

 ### Starting commit - `cranky open`
 <!--cheatsheet-->
 ```
-cranky open
+$ cranky open
 ```
 <!--/cheatsheet-->